pebble/rockyjs/docs/readme.md

 ## Pebble API Compatibility

-RockyJS currently implements a subset of Pebble's C-Style API.
+Rocky.js currently implements a subset of Pebble's C-Style API.
 This section of the document outlines what methods have been implemented, as well as recommendations for how to manage some of the sections of the API that are not implemented.

 <table class="table table-bordered table-compatibility">
     <thead><tr>